 We will implement a command line tool

-You can find an almost-working implementation in your personal Git repository, in the subdirectories
+You can find the code in your personal Git repository, in the subdirectories

 make -j to compile your code,